GanttPRO is online Gantt chart software that allows you to create and schedule projects with the help of Gantt diagrams.

 To connect your GanttPRO and JIRA accounts, follow these easy steps.

-Enter jiraapi.ganttpro.com in the URL field and click the Create new link button.
+5. Go to GanttPRO and stick to the step-by-step instruction.
+In JIRA, enter jiraapi.ganttpro.com in the URL field and click Create new link.

-In the Application Name field enter GanttPRO and click the Continue button.
+7. In the Application Name field, enter GanttPRO and click Continue.

-4. Then copy your JIRA link from the address bar of your browser and paste in the field.
+10. Copy your JIRA link from the address bar of your browser and enter it in GanttPRO, step 4.

 GanttPRO Start Date and GanttPRO End Date fields are automatically created in Jira after GanttPRO integration with Jira.